nadia-humbert-labeaumaz/nadia-humbert-labeaumaz.github.io/content/english/blog/2017-09-16-how-to-write-robust-component-tests.md

 }
 ```

 It is possible to make the test more explicit and functional.
 For instance, instead of describing HTTP calls and responses in the steps, it is possible to write them in plain English.
-The first steps in the Gherkin file can be replaced by:
+Thus, the first steps in the Gherkin file can be replaced by:

 ```gherkin
 Given There is no vacancy for the hotel "Ritz" of id 1234